Kanji

 Kanji Readings

-The first Kanji we will learn is the character for 'person.'
+The first Kanji we will learn is 「人」, the character for ‘person.’
 It is a simple two-stroke character where each stroke starts at the top.
-By clicking the link to the stroke order, you may have noticed that the character as rendered by the font is not always the same as the hand-written style.
+You may have noticed that the character as rendered by the font is not always the same as the hand-written style below.
 This is another important reason to check the stroke order.

 Definition: person